Skip to content

 It requires lasting, well-resourced infrastructure that affirms every student’s humanity, nurtures their identities and aspirations, and dismantles the racial disparities and disproportionality that persist across education systems.

 We won’t let censorship or legal threats undo decades of civil rights progress.
-We’re advancing policies that:
+We’re advocating for and advancing policies that:

 • Protect equity-focused curriculum and inclusive instruction so every student learns the truth of our histories and the realities of our communities.